-Our Fall Bible studies will take place on Wednesdays at the church.
-See below for the various meeting times and sign up to participate here.
-Contact Sarah Fisher with questions and for information about getting materials for the studies.
+Our Fall Bible studies will be held on Wednesdays at the church.
+We’ll begin with a fellowship meal, followed by breakout sessions for men’s and women’s groups.
+See below for meeting times.
+Contact Sarah Fisher with any questions or for information about study materials.

 Wednesdays, 10:00 am & 6:30 pm